 Infographics are one of the most important pieces of the visual marketing cake.
 Many marketers struggle with designing and promoting them, which is why you probably won’t see a really great infographic very often.

-A great infographic is the result of hard work, starting from collecting valuable data, putting it together in a great and high-quality design, uploading it to the right platform, and then starting to promote it.
+Whatever the type of infographic you’re trying to put together, it’s going to be hard work.
+Starting with collecting valuable data, putting it together in a great and high-quality design, uploading it to the right platform, and then starting to promote it.

 The whole process of creating an infographic might seem difficult, but you just need to pay attention to the important steps and details.
 But today I want to get a little deeper and see what can a social media marketer do to promote an infographic on social media.

 Where to upload it and where to share it?
 How to use social media to promote the infographic and get the best out of it?